 Betta pellets or flake food

 Betta fish don’t usually like flaked food because they look similar in appearance to debris on the surface of the water.
-Pellets also float on the surface of the water, but can sometimes mimic insects that are common prey for wild betta fish in their natural environment – so naturally, these types work better than those!
+Pellet foods also float on the surface of the water, but can sometimes mimic insects that are common prey for wild betta fish in their natural environment – so naturally, these types work better than those!

-Live and frozen food
+Live and frozen foods